TriNetCo/pax-imperia-web/cloud_infrastructure/tf/README.md

 ## Caching issues

 It's not supposed to do any caching.
 It does caching.
-Try `gcloud compute target-https-proxies list` and delete it along with the http one and the re-apply.
+Try `gcloud compute target-https-proxies list` and delete it along with the http one and then re-apply.

 ```
 terraform destroy --target module.static_site.module.load_balancer.google_compute_target_https_proxy.default[0]